chesslab/chess-server/docs/heuristics.md

-# /heuristics_bar
+# /heuristics

-Similar to the `/heuristics` command with the difference that `/heuristics_bar` takes a picture of the current position only rather than a picture of the entire game.
+Returns the heuristics of a chess position.

 ## Parameters